technofocus-pte/extnddatainsghtscopltpwrbiprv/Labs/Lab 10 - Using natural language to enhance Q&A with Copilot for Power BI.md

 # Using natural language to enhance Q&A with Copilot for Power BI

+**Objective** - In this Lab, you will learn about using Q&A module in Power BI with Copilot

 ## Exercise 1 - Use Power BI Q&A to explore your data and create visuals on a dashboard

 ### Task 1 – Import a Sales and Marketing Sample file.